‘Tis the season for moving sales!

 - Books: $1 each, or bundle them eight for $5 if you have a lot to move.

 - Jewelry: $1-3 each for costume jewelry, more for nicer pieces.

-- DVDs: $2-5 each, bundle them three for $5 if you have an abundance.
+- DVDs: $2-5 each, or bundle them three for $5 if you have several.